Paularossi/AdDownloader/README.md

 ## Installation

-AdDownloader can be installed in three different ways: from source, from a wheel-file, or as a package.
+AdDownloader can be installed in three different ways: from source, from a built distribution, or as a package from *pip*.

 Open a command-line tool (or a terminal) and navigate to your folder with:
 ```bash